Here’s our latest interview with a millionaire as we seek to learn from those who have grown their wealth to high heights.

 Today we are treated with an interview with Mr. 1500 from 1500 Days!
 If you’ve ever read his site you know that he has a GREAT sense of humor.
 Thankfully for us, he’s brought it with him for this interview!

-My questions are in bold italics and her responses follow in black.
+My questions are in bold italics and his responses follow in black.